-Photography is so much more than just having a nice camera or taking a lot of pictures to cover your bases.
+Wedding photography is much more than just having a nice camera or taking a lot of pictures to cover your bases.
 The first thing we hear from all of our assistants trying to become professionals is, “Wedding photography is harder than I thought it would be.”
 Our answer, “Of course it is!”
 The goal of this article is to help prevent you from hiring the wrong photographer, or even worse, “Uncle Joe.”

-This section will cover more of the soft-skills that your photographer needs to possess.
+This section will cover more of the soft-skills that your wedding photographer needs to possess.
 These are areas that you need to pay attention to during your meetings and conversations with professional photographers because they are not things that you can determine by asking a question.
 We recommend that you read this section first.
-Then head on over to our section called, “15 Questions to Ask Your Wedding Photographer” for more specific ideas on what types of questions you should be looking to ask.
+Then head on over to our section called, “15 Questions to Ask Your Wedding Photographer” for more specific ideas on what types of questions you should be asking when meeting with potential wedding photographers.

 Expertise – Being a Technical and Creative Wedding Photographer

-A professional wedding photographer should not only well versed in the technical side of the trade, but he must also be artistic and creative.
+A professional wedding photographer should not only be well versed in the technical side of the trade, but he or she must also be artistic and creative.
 Those are two opposite personality traits.
 How many people do you know are very technologically savvy and artistically creative at the same time?

-Have a great camera and technical skills will allow the wedding photographer to capture exposed, well-lit images regardless of the lighting situation and time constraints.
-On the other hand, having great creative skills will allow the wedding photographer to approach each shot with a unique viewpoint and artistic vision ensuring that the shots are not just photos, but they are beautiful images.
+Having a great camera and technical skills will allow your wedding photographer to capture exposed, well-lit images regardless of the lighting situation and time constraints.
+On the other hand, having great creative skills will allow your photographer to approach each shot with a unique viewpoint and artistic vision ensuring that the shots are not just photos, but they are beautiful images.

 Personality – Being Personable and Charismatic

 Just as important (if not more important) as their technical knowledge and creativity are the wedding photographers interpersonal skills.
 How well do they interact with their clients and those at the wedding?
 Are they outgoing, personable, charismatic, professional, and honest?